Editor’s note – updated information

 The more I am on Twitter the more I love it and hate it.
-I have become very active with this new toy, or should I say Tool, and interested in how to best use it in this social online phenomenon.
-I have been doing a lot of reading and testing out new tools, which has caused me to change the way I Twitter.
+I never figured out what the secret to following was, even though I’ve become very active with this new toy, or should I say tool.
+With over nine thousands followers and interested in how to best use it in this social online phenomenon, I had to write another article about this phenomical new appl.
+I’ve been doing a lot of reading and testing out new tools, which has caused me to change the way I Twitter.

 For those of you on Twitter, I am sure you each have a certain criteria by which you use the program.
 There are tons of articles out there on how they got tons of followers and they all live happily ever after.
 Some articles are great, like “11 Ways to Lose Friends and Followers Online” by Brett Borders.